StuartsProjects/StuartsProjects.github.io/_posts/2018-01-24-the-impact-of-bandwidth-on-lora-sensitivity.md

 ---
 layout: post
-title: "The impact of bandwidth on LoRa sensitivity."
+title: "The impact of bandwidth on LoRa® sensitivity."
 date: "2018-01-24"
 ---

-A LoRa device provides several options if you want to improve the reception range of the packets you are sending.
+A LoRa® device provides several options if you want to improve the reception range of the packets you are sending.
 All of these 'improvements' apart from increasing transmitter power result in slower packets that take longer to send.

 The options are;